WeichenLiuzz/Data_Engineering_Capstone_Project/README.md

 * **`loan_application_etl.py`:** Python script for ETL process for Loan Application dataset.
 This part includes creating a Python program to retrieve data from a specified API endpoint, checking the status code of the API, and utilizing PySpark to load this data into an RDBMS table named `CDW_SAPP_loan_application` within the `creditcard_capstone` database.

+* **`data_analysis_and_visualization_LOAN.py`:** Python script for data analysis and visualization for LOAN Application, including four visualizations.

+    **Percentage of Applications Approved for Self-Employed Applicants:**
+    The task involves analyzing the loan application data to determine the percentage of approvals for self-employed applicants.
+This outcome is presented in a pie chart for clear visualization.

+    **Percentage of Rejections for Married Male Applicants:**
+    This part identifies the percentage of rejections for married male applicants.
+The result is presented in a pie chart for a visual representation.

+    **Top Three Months with Highest Transaction Volume:**
+    This requirement analyzes the top three months with the highest transaction volume.
+The data is grouped by month and year, and the top three months with the highest transaction volume is presented in a bar chart.

+    **Branch with the Highest Healthcare Transaction Value:**
+    The objective is to ascertain the branch that processed the highest total dollar value of healthcare transactions.
+The analysis involves aggregating transaction values by branch and identifying the branch with the maximum value.
+This information is visually conveyed using a bar chart.

 * **`requirements.txt:`** List of required Python libraries for the project.
 * **`README.md:`** Project documentation explaining details, development comments, technical challenges, and workflow diagrams.